-The very same engine from today’s model that was in fact restored.
-Luckily it was done by an engine manufacturing aftermarket company that has been building Hemi engines for over 30 years.
-It actually won the “First Place Restored” at the World of Wheels in Boston, according to the auction site.
+The exact engine from today’s model that was restored.
+Fortunately, it was completed by an engine manufacturing aftermarket firm that has built Hemi engines for over 30 years.
+According to the auction site, it received “First Prize Restored” at the World of Wheels in Boston.

-The ’67 GTX also came with either a three-speed automatic transmission or a four-speed manual.
-The one up for auction has the latter.
-While the three-speed gearbox would have made the GTX one of only 48 built in 1967, the other option makes it one out of 312 GTXs.
+The 426 Hemi accelerated from 0 to 60 mph in 4.8 seconds, while the 440 took somewhat longer, taking 6.6 seconds.
+The ’67 GTX was also available with either a three-speed automatic or a four-speed manual transmission.
+While the three-speed gearbox would have made the GTX one of just 48 produced in 1967, the other choice would have made it one of 312 GTXs produced.

 While it’s not as rare, it’s no reason to take bragging rights from it.
 Moreso, because this car only has 31,000 miles on the odometer.

-As far as the exterior goes, there was a coupe or convertible option available.
-Today’s model of course takes the case of the former.
-It features a black finish with Medium Red stripes on the outer sides with a bright red interior.
+In terms of the appearance, there were coupe and convertible models offered.
+Of course, today’s model assumes the former.
+It has a black exterior with Medium Red stripes on the sides and a bright red inside.